CogComp/cogcomp-nlp/inference/README.md

 ## Frequently Asked Questions

  - **Why the inference modules tests keep failing?** We have have a unit test for Gurobi which works only when the license is provided in environment.
 For this reason we skip on Semaphore.
-If you're running locally and seeing failures it must be that you don't have the license installed on your computer (whcih you can ignore, if you don't need it).
+If you're running locally and seeing failures it must be that you don't have the license installed on your computer (which you can ignore, if you don't need it).